 Ever wonder why some organisms flash, blink or glow?

-Get ready to shed some light on these extraordinary organisms during Creatures of Light: Nature’s Bioluminescence, opening Saturday, October 6 in the Hsiao Family Special Exhibition Gallery.
+Get ready to shed some light on these extraordinary organisms during Creatures of Light: Nature’s Bioluminescence, located inside the Hsiao Family Special Exhibition Gallery.
 From the flickering fireflies found in backyards around the world to the alien-like deep-sea fishes and other fantastic creatures that illuminate the perpetually dark depths of the oceans, you’ll explore the biology behind these amazing creatures through interactive experiences and recreated environments.

 Bioluminescence is a chemical reaction that takes place in an organism and produces detectable light.
 These organisms use a variety of body parts to emit light in different colors and for different purposes.
 Rare among organisms that live on land, the ability to glow is much more common in the ocean, where up to 90 percent of animals at depths below 700 meters are bioluminescent and where scientists continue to discover bizarre new bioluminescent species.